dcbaker/cython/docs/src/tutorial/pxd_files.rst

            return b if b < a else a

- 3. When accompanying an equally named ``pyx`` file, they provide a Cython interface to the Cython module so that other Cython modules can communicate with it using a more efficient protocol than the Python one.
+ 3. When accompanying an equally named ``pyx`` file, they provide a Cython0 interface to the Cython0 module so that other Cython0 modules can communicate with it using a more efficient protocol than the Python one.

 In our integration example, we might break it up into ``pxd`` files like this: